Xilinx/XilinxTclStore/tclapp/xilinx/tk_tunnel/README.md

 # Xilinx Tk Tunnel App

-This app can be used to launch a Tcl/Tk 8.5 server using a standalone Tcl shell, and pass commands from Vivado to the Tk shell.
+This app can be used to launch a Tcl/Tk 8.5 server in a remote shell, and pass commands from Vivado to the Tk shell.
+This enables Tk like behavior from Vivado.

-## Architecture

-The Tk Tunnel App is designed to launch a Tcl/Tk 8.5 shell with a server running.

-The client, in this case Vivado, can then pass commands to the server to be executed.
+_Notice_: Version 1.6 or later should be used due to known issues.

 ## Getting Started

-Require the package:
+### Require the package:

-    package require ::tclapp::xilinx::tk_tunnel
+    Vivado% package require ::tclapp::xilinx::tk_tunnel

-Import the namespace, not needed, but will be used here for brevity:

-    namespace import ::tclapp::xilinx::tk_tunnel::*
+    1.6

+### Start the server:

+_Note_: This command launches a remote shell with Tcl running in it, and it returns the PID of that remote shell

+    Vivado% ::tclapp::xilinx::tk_tunnel::launch_server "/opt/tcl/bin/tclsh8.5"

+    Attempting to launch server...
+      Server Launch Script:
+        '/home/ncimino/XilinxTclStore/tclapp/xilinx/tk_tunnel/server/start.tcl'
+      Tcl Shell Path:
+        '/opt/tcl/bin/tclsh8.5'
+    2865

+### Connect Vivado to the remote Tcl shell:

+    Vivado% ::tclapp::xilinx::tk_tunnel::start_client

+    connecting to server on port: '8001'
+            waiting on server...connected
+    client listeners are now running

+### Send a Tk command to the remote Tcl shell:

+    Vivado% set response [ ::tclapp::xilinx::tk_tunnel::rexec_wait {::tclapp::xilinx::tk_tunnel::ask "Are you having fun?"} ]

+    waiting for response...
+    yes
+    executed: puts stdout {yes}
+            returned: ''
+    executed: set ::tclapp::xilinx::tk_tunnel::client_return {yes}
+            returned: 'yes'
+    yes

+### Programtically access responses:

+    Vivado% puts "The user said: '${response}'"

+    The user said: 'yes'

+### Native Tk

+Use the 'rexec' and 'rexec_wait' commands to send commands to the remote Tcl shell.
+In the above case, the 'ask' command was used from the Tk Tunnel app, but the same behavior is observed using the native Tk commands:

+    Vivado% set response [ ::tclapp::xilinx::tk_tunnel::rexec_wait {tk_messageBox -type "yesno" -message "Are you having fun?" -icon question -title "Custom Question"} ]

+### Here are some more helper examples:

+    Vivado% set response [ ::tclapp::xilinx::tk_tunnel::rexec_wait {::tclapp::xilinx::tk_tunnel::choose_color} ]

+    #ff0000
+    executed: puts stdout {#ff0000}
+            returned: ''
+    executed: set ::tclapp::xilinx::tk_tunnel::client_return {#ff0000}
+            returned: '#ff0000'
+    #ff0000

+    Vivado% set response [ ::tclapp::xilinx::tk_tunnel::rexec_wait {::tclapp::xilinx::tk_tunnel::choose_dir} ]
+    ...

+    Vivado% set response [ ::tclapp::xilinx::tk_tunnel::rexec_wait {::tclapp::xilinx::tk_tunnel::open_file} ]
+    ...

+## Details

 ### Launching the Server